 All materials submitted in response to an RFP will become the property of the State Bar of California and will be returned only at the State Bar's option and at the expense of the bidder.
-One copy of each proposal will be retained for the State Bar's official files and become a public record.
-Specific limited pages of a proposal, not including proposed cost and compensation, may be marked as proprietary and confidential.
-The entire proposal cannot be deemed confidential.
-The bidder's consent will be requested before release of such confidential pages to non-State Bar personnel.
+One copy of each proposal will be retained for the State Bar's official files and become a public record pursuant to the California Public Records Act.
 By submitting a proposal, a bidder agrees to these terms and waives any right to pursue a cause of action for damages incurred as a result of the release of any information contained in a proposal.